volumio/volumio-plugins/plugins/music_service/volspotconnect/readme.md

 - First start may take several seconds, especially with armv6 because the chroot structure is built a this moment.

 Last changes

+January 27th

+add support for aarch64 cpu (odroid c2) reverse - escape special characters in password - because it does not work in some case.
+Need to investigate

 January 26th